ApoloniArt/Visual-Aesthetics-Library/README.md

 # Visual Aesthetics Library

-I adore Ideogram 4, I'm also a purist and control freak.....I want complete creative license on every level.
+I adore Ideogram 4, it's compositional power is unmatched.
+I'm also a purist and control freak.....I want complete creative license on every level.
-So I created **[ApoGalleria](#)** as a personal project to fill my exact needs.
-To satiate ApoGalleria, ***Visual Aesthetics Library*** was born.
+So I have dedicated the last couple of months creating ***Visual Aesthetics Library*** to satiate **[ApoGalleria](#)**, a personal project to fill my exact needs.
 The largest image aesthetics library I ever created.
 My Library contains over 50,000 images captioned to the highest descriptive level of structured json currently possible, at an unmatched level of intricate detail.
 ### A fully expandable, colossal collection of ready-to-go generational ideas, right at your fingertips!
 ![ApoGalleria](assets/ApoGalleria.jpg)